 Vehicles belonging to the foreign missions and personnel bearing blue plate numbers may briefly be stopped in front of the terminal building of Tribhuvan International Airport in Kathmandu for the purpose of pick up and drop off the passengers and luggage.
 Vehicles may be parked at the designated parking lot of terminal building.
-However, no vehicle is allowed to be parked for prolong hours or for overnight.
+However, parking at the airport for prolonged hours or overnight is not permitted.
 No one is allowed to park the unattended vehicles at the parking lot of the airport terminal building.
 Unattended vehicles are subjected to be towed by the traffic police.